Places to Visit, Things to do & Eat Local

 Goat Gap Cafe - an eclectic mix of simple classics such as French onion soup and modern exciting recipes such as spiced shoulder of lamb with flat bread and cucumber dip. the kitchen is open planned so customers can see delicious food being prepared by Edward.
 Dog friendly (3.6m)

 The Courtyard Dairy - Settle - More than just a cheese shop but for all things cheese!
-Tastings, workshops, cafe and shop, (8m)
+Tastings, workshops, pizzeria and shop, (8m)

 Local Events & Themed Weekends